gitlabhq/gitlabhq/doc/administration/monitoring/performance/prometheus.md

 ## Configuring Prometheus

 >**Note:**
-Available since Omnibus GitLab 8.16.
+- Available since Omnibus GitLab 8.16.
 For installations from source you'll have to install and configure it yourself.
+- Prometheus and it's exporters do not authenticate users, and will be available for anyone who can access them.

 To enable Prometheus: